wehrliaa/mbaacc-replay-organizer/README.md

 Problematic characters will be excluded from folder and file names, since they can cause either encoding-related Python errors (in the case of non-ASCII characters), or various sorts of bugs inside MBAACC's replay selection menu.

-For example, a nickname like `Bão demais falar: 'pão'` will become `Bo demais falar po`, etc.
+For example, a nickname such as `Bão demais falar: 'pão'` will become `Bo demais falar po` in folder and file names.

 # Licensing